 It is the student's responsibility to inquire about make-up work when a class is missed.
 Make-up work guidelines and policies are program specific and provided by your instructor.
-Information on make-up work for withdrawn classes is on p.
-54.
+Information on make-up work for withdrawn classes is on Pages 90-93.